01100100/blog/content/posts/location.md

 [Insert either a screen shot of Batosz gps post, or ask him for permission to reuse one of the animations]

-Knowing the exact position of your device is incredibly useful for all sorts of things:

-* showing your position on a map and ensuring you didn't take the wrong hiking path
-* telling your uber driver where to pick you up you had a big night and can't read the street sign
-* Finding the device when you inevitably lose it

 [Screenrecording of Komoot in action]()